OWASP/www-chapter-austin/studygroups.md

 ### Current Study Group Topic ###

 The Austin OWASP Study Group is currently working on OSINT using the book <i>Open Source Intelligence Techniques: Resources for Searching and Analyzing Online Information</i> and other resources.
-Book is available on Amazon at https://www.amazon.com/Open-Source-Intelligence-Techniques-Information/dp/B08RRDTFF9/ref=sr_1_3?dchild=1&keywords=OSINT&qid=1619112943&sr=8-3.
+Book is [available on Amazon] (https://www.amazon.com/Open-Source-Intelligence-Techniques-Information/dp/B08RRDTFF9/ref=sr_1_3?dchild=1&keywords=OSINT&qid=1619112943&sr=8-3).

 > **When:**  The study group meets weekly on Thursdays from 12:00 to 1:00 PM